-Thus $(u_j)$ is uniformly Lipschitz continuous on the compact subsets of $\Omega$ such that its distance from the boundary $\partial\Omega$ is at least $\frac{d_0}{2}$ units.\\ Thus by the {\it Ascoli-Arzela} theorem applied to $(u_j)$ we have a subsequence, still named the same, such that it converges uniformly to a Lipschitz continuous function $u$ in $\Omega$ with zero boundary values and with strong convergence in $C^2$ on a $\frac{d_0}{2}$-neighbourhood of $\partial\Omega$.
-By the {\it Eberlein-\v{S}mulian} theorem we conclude that $u_j\rightharpoonup u$ in $W_0^{1,p}(\Omega)$.\\ We now prove that $u$ satisfies
+Thus by the {\it Ascoli-Arzela} theorem applied to $(u_j)$ we have a subsequence, still named the same, such that it converges uniformly to a Lipschitz continuous function $u$ in $\Omega$ with zero boundary values and with a $C^1$ convergence on a $\frac{d_0}{2}$-neighbourhood of $\partial\Omega$.
+By the {\it Eberlein-\v{S}mulian} theorem we conclude that $u_j\rightharpoonup u$ in $W_0^{1,2}(\Omega)$.\\ We now prove that $u$ satisfies

 in the set $\{u\neq 1\}$.
 Let $\varphi\in C_0^{\infty}(\{u>1\})$ and therefore $u\geq 1+2\delta$ on the support of $\varphi$ for some $\delta>0$.
 On using the convergence of $u_j$ to $u$ uniformly on $\Omega$ we have $|u_j-u|<\delta$ for any sufficiently large $j,\delta_j<\delta$.
 So $u_j\geq 1+\delta_j$ on the support of $\varphi$.
 On testing \eqref{aux_prob_sat} with $\varphi$ yields